csprag/csprag.github.io/_lectures/f19/week1.markdown

 ## This is pretty easy to do with most laptops now

 - OS X has it built in
-- [Linux subsystem for Windows](https://msdn.microsoft.com/en-us/commandline/wsl/faq) in the "Windows 10 Anniversary Update"
+- Windows Subsystem for Linux (WSL)
+- "Containers"

 ---